-The Central Catalonia Chronicity Research Group ('Grup de Recerca en Cronicitat de la Catalunya Central', or 'C3RG') is an emerging research group recognised by the AGAUR (the University and Research Grants Management Agency of the Autonomous Government of Catalonia) (2017 SGR 01740), with the mission of generating new knowledge to offer a better response to the challenges for healthcare systems and individual well-being as a result of chronicity.
+The Central Catalonia Chronicity Research Group ('Grup de Recerca en Cronicitat de la Catalunya Central', or 'C3RG') is an consolidated research group recognised by the AGAUR (the University and Research Grants Management Agency of the Autonomous Government of Catalonia) (2021 SGR 01521), with the mission of generating new knowledge to offer a better response to the challenges for healthcare systems and individual well-being as a result of chronicity.

 The C3RG is an interdisciplinary group made up of doctors, nurses, social workers, pharmacists, physiotherapists, occupational therapists, methodologists, statisticians, health economists… and is also inter-institutional in nature, covering Primary Care (ICS and EBA units), Hospitals (Santa Creu Hospital Foundation in Vic, and the Vic Hospital Consortium, the Althaia Foundation and the Social and Health Care Foundation of Manresa), the University of Vic and El Bages University Foundation), along with professionals from other institutions in Catalonia, and international contributors.